alexandertrefz/essence/packages/cli/README.md

 milliseconds sooner. `ESSENCE_COMPILER_CACHE` moves that directory — point it inside a build's own output to keep it there — and `ESSENCE_COMPILER_CACHE=off` turns it off.

+`essence test` remembers what each compiled entry answered, under a name made from that entry's whole Module graph, the snapshots, baselines and counterexamples it compares itself against, the host, and how the run was narrowed.
+A second run over a file nothing touched replays what the first one reported rather than running it, and says so beside the tally — `8 of 9 entries cached`.
+An entry that failed, one holding a property test, and one that recorded a snapshot or a baseline are never remembered, and a focused run is not remembered at all; `--update`, `--coverage`, `--bench`, `--seed` and `--cases` neither read nor write. `ESSENCE_RESULTS_CACHE` moves the directory and `ESSENCE_RESULTS_CACHE=off` turns it off, for a run that has to be live.